We operate an integrated thermal spray coating division in our facility

-Variety of Service
+Variety of Coating Service

-Durability & Performance Enhancment
+Durability & Performance Enhancement

-We use a range of different alloy, carbide, and ceramic compositions, along with pure metals for our coatings.
+We use a range of different alloy, carbide, and ceramic compositions, along with pure metals for our spray coatings.
 These durable options provide an effective barrier against wear, corrosion, erosion, and other surface degradation.

 This process produces coatings equivalent to or better than a detonation gun.
 It is used for some pure metals, alloys and carbides.
 HVOF gives the highest possible bond strength.
 The process propels gases up to 4,500 ft./sec. at 5,200° F.

-A system in which two metal wires are fed independently into a spray gun and charged, generating an arc between them.
+Arc spray coating is a system in which two metal wires are fed independently into a spray gun and charged, generating an arc between them.
 This process is used for heavier build-up of pure metals and alloys.
 It propels gases up to 1100ft./sec. at 10,000 degrees F.